umarilly/AWS-EC2/README.md

 ### 1. Create AWS EC2 Instance

 **Create EC2 Instance Using AWS Management Console**
-- Same above steps to create EC2 instance
+- Follow the same steps as above to create an EC2 instance.
-- The only difference is, we will use SSH in this practice to connect to the instance
+- The only difference is, we will use SSH in this practice to connect to the instance.

 **Create EC2 Instance Using CLI**
 - Use the following command: